 Type of Note Interest Rate Minimum Investment Amount

-Flexible Investment Notes 1.10% \$100.00
+Flexible Investment Notes 1.40% \$100.00

+1

-One Year Term Notes 3.55% \$100.00
+One Year Term Notes 4.20% \$100.00

-Two Year Term Notes 3.70% \$100.00
+Two Year Term Notes 4.00% \$100.00

+1

 Three Year Term Notes 3.80% \$100.00

+1

 Four Year Term Notes 3.80% \$100.00

+1

-Five Year Term Notes 3.90% \$100.00
+Five Year Term Notes 3.80% \$100.00

+-

-Individual Retirement Account Notes 2.75% \$100.00
+Individual Retirement Account Notes 3.00% \$100.00

-Interest rates currently offered on new issuances of Notes are as set forth above.
-Rates may be amended from time to time by the President of The Fund.
-Current interest rates may also be obtained calling The Fund at 800-862-8633, by emailing The Fund invest@wesleyaninvestive.org or by visiting The Fund's website at www.wesleyaninvestive.org.
+Interest rates currently offered on new issuances of Notes are as set forth on the accompanying Interest Rate Sheet, which may be amended from time to time by the President of The Fund.
+Current interest rates may also be obtained by calling The Fund\at 800-862-8633, emailing The Fund at Invest@wesleyaninvestive.org.

+or visiting The Fund's website at www.wesleyaninvestive.org.
 If economic conditions in the market should warrant, the interest rate(s) offered on Flexible Investment Notes and Individual Retirement Account Notes may be increased or decreased after thirty (30) days' prior written notice to noteholders by The Fund.
 Unless the noteholder re-invests in a Term Note at maturity, interest rates for Term Notes are fixed for the life of the Term Note, once issued.

-Notes are offered pursuant to an Offering Circular, which contains essential information about Wesleyan Investive ("The Fund").
-Persons are advised to read the Offering Circular carefully prior to making any decision to purchase Notes.
+Notes are offered pursuant to an Offering Circular, which contains essential information about the issuer (The United Methodist Development Fund).
+Persons are advised to read the Offering Circular carefully prior to making any decision to purchase these securities.

-THESE SECURITIES MAY EITHER BE REGISTERED OR EXEMPT FROM REGISTRATION IN THE VARIOUS STATES OR JURISDICTIONS IN WHICH THEY ARE OFFERED OR SOLD BY THE FUND.
-THE OFFERING CIRCULAR HAS BEEN FILED WITH THE SECURITIES

-ADMINISTRATORS IN SUCH STATES OR JURISDICTIONS THAT REQUIRE IT FOR REGISTRATION OR EXEMPTION.
+THESE SECURITIES MAY EITHER BE REGISTERED OR EXEMPT FROM REGISTRATION IN THE VARIOUS STATES OR JURISDICTIONS IN WHICH THEY ARE OFFERED OR SOLD BY THE ISSUER.
+THE OFFERING CIRCULAR HAS BEEN FILED WITH THE SECURITIES ADMINISTRATORS IN SUCH STATES OR JURISDICTIONS THAT REQUIRE IT FOR REGISTRATION OR EXEMPTION.